caninetools/canine.tools/privacy.md

 ---

 ### Your Data
-On this site only, we utilize [Umami](https://umami.is/) (self hosted) for analytics.
-Umami does not require any type of cookies.
+On this site only, we utilize [Plausible](https://plausible.io/) (self hosted) for analytics.
+No cookies and fully compliant with GDPR, CCPA and PECR.
 This is used to analyze how many users visit the home site.
-These analytics are NOT included in any service.
+This analytics are only included in the cobalt service, but can be disabled in the settings.

 Other data being collected is via NGINX, our server software.
 This data includes your IP address, user agent, referrer, status codes and what pages you visit.
 This data is not accessible via outside the owner of canine.tools.
 Logs are rotated and deleted once a week.
 This data is used for analytics & security.